GarwelGarwel/KerbalHealth/README.md

 The following factors may affect kerbal's health:
 - Assigned (kerbal is on a mission): -0.5 HP/day
-- Crowded (scaled effect): -3 x <Crew> / <Living Space> HP/day (Living Space is provided by most crewed parts, depending on their size, capacity, function etc.)
+- Confinement (scaled effect): -3 x <Crew> / <Living Space> HP/day (Living Space is provided by most crewed parts, depending on their size, capacity, function etc.)
 - Loneliness (only 1 kerbal in the vessel, badass kerbals are immune): -1 HP/day
 - Microgravity (orbital or suborbital flight or under 0.1 g conditions, e.g. Minmus): -0.5 HP/day
 - EVA: -10 HP/day